 According to Third Base personal trainer Lucie Cowan, the ideal post-race recovery treatment is a combination of both hot and cold water treatments.

-“The cold water causes vasoconstriction of the blood vessels in your legs, and the hot water causes vasodilation, and it’s this oscillation between the vessels closing and opening which may aid the rush of oxygen-rich blood to your legs to promote recovery a hot bath too soon after the race may increase inflammation, however it is now thought that an ice bath may go the other way and hinder recovery.”
+“The cold water causes vasoconstriction of the blood vessels in your legs, and the hot water causes vasodilation, and it’s this oscillation between the vessels closing and opening which may aid the rush of oxygen-rich blood to your legs to promote recovery [and that] a hot bath too soon after the race may increase inflammation, however it is now thought that an ice bath may go the other way and hinder recovery.”

 In short, there’s no harm in lounging in the hot spring waters of an onsen.
 Just don’t do it immediately after a race.
 And make sure to follow it up with a cold shower or a dip in the cold pool.